qrvey/partner-portal/docs/ui-docs/dataviews/chart-types.md

 ![chart_types](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/Chart+Types/agg_tab2.png#thumbnail)

 2. From the Chart Builder Shelf
-Columns can also be reordered in the analytic panel by dragging and dropping the column pills in the shelf.
+Columns can also be reordered in the analytic panel by dragging and dropping the column pills in the desired position shelf.
+This method only applies to the edit mode of charts and can be performed inside Chart Builder.

 ![chart_types](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/Chart+Types/agg_tab3.png#thumbnail)